Asymptotic structure. III. Excluding a fat tree: Optimizing within a century

 An {\em integer interval} is a set $I$ of integers such that if $a,b\in I$ then $I$ contains all integers between $a,b$.
-We say $(a,b)$ is an {\em end-set} of an integer interval $I$ if $a,b\in I$, and $a-1,b+1\notin I$ (and hence $I$ is finite). \begin{thm} Let $G$ be a graph that does not contain a $c$-superfat $H_{\ell}$-minor, and let $\mathcal{T}$ be an optimal $k$th-century realm in $G$.
-Each community adjoins at most two forts, and each fort semiadjoins (in $\mac T$) at most two other forts.
-Consequently, if $C$ is an adjoin-connected subset of $\mac T^0$ that contains a fort, then the forts in $C$ can be numbered as $X_i\;(i\in I)$, where $I$ is an integer interval, with the following properties: \begin{itemize} \item for each $i\in I$, if $i+1\in I$ then $X_i$ semiadjoins (in $C$) $X_{i+1}$, and no other pair of forts in $C$ semiadjoin (in $\mac T$) each other except possibly $X_a,X_b$, where $(a,b)$ is an end-set of $I$ and $b\ge a+2$; \item for each community $S$ with $S\subseteq C$, $S$ adjoins at most two forts in $C$. \end{itemize} Moreover, if $C,D$ are disjoint adjoin-connected subsets of $\mac T^0$, and $P$ is a passage of length at most $(\ell-k)d_0+1$ joining some $X\in C$ and some $Y\in \mac D$, then either $X$ is $C$-peripheral or $D$ is a community. \end{thm} \Proof Let $S\subseteq C$ be a community, and suppose that it adjoins three forts $X_1,X_2,X_3\in C$.
-Thus for $i = 1,2,3$, there is a passage $P_i$ between $X_i$ and some $Y_i\in S$, with length at most $2d_0+1$.
-Choose more passages $P_4\LL P_{m_3}$ joining pairs of members of $S$, of length at most $2d_0+1$, so that the union of their vertex sets with $V(S)$ induces a connected subgraph of $G$ (this is possible since $S$ is a community).
-This contradicts \ref{newaddclaw}, taking $m_1=3$ and $m_2=1$.
+We say $(a,b)$ is an {\em end-set} of an integer interval $I$ if $a,b\in I$, and $a-1,b+1\notin I$ (and hence $I$ is finite).
+If $\mac T$ is a realm, we denote the set of members of $\mac T$ that are houses or forts by $\mac T^0$. \begin{thm} Let $\sigma$ be a standard, let $G$ be a graph, and let $\mathcal{T}$ be a $k$th-century realm in $G$, optimal for $\sigma$.
+Each $\mac T$-community adjoins at most two forts, and each fort $\mac T$-semiadjoins at most two other forts.
+Consequently, if $C$ is an adjoin-connected subset of $\mac T^0$ that contains a fort, then the forts in $C$ can be numbered as $X_i\;(i\in I)$, where $I$ is an integer interval, with the following properties: \begin{itemize} \item for each $i\in I$, if $i+1\in I$ then $X_i$ $C$-semiadjoins $X_{i+1}$, and no other pair of forts in $C$ $\mac T$-semiadjoin each other except possibly $X_a,X_b$, where $(a,b)$ is an end-set of $I$ and $b\ge a+2$; \item each $\mac T$-community $S$ with $S\subseteq C$ adjoins at most two forts in $C$ (which therefore $C$-semiadjoin if there are two). \end{itemize} Moreover, if $C,D$ are disjoint adjoin-connected subsets of $\mac T^0$, and $P$ is a passage joining some $X\in C$ and some $Y\in D$, then: \begin{itemize} \item either $X$ is a $C$-peripheral fort, or $X$ belongs to a $C$-peripheral $C$-village, or $D$ contains no forts; and \item either $Y$ is a $D$-peripheral fort, or $Y$ belongs to a $D$-peripheral $D$-village, or $C$ contains no forts. \end{itemize} \end{thm} \Proof Each $\mac T$-community adjoins at most two forts, because otherwise we have the configuration represented by the first drawing in Figure \ref{fig:stable}.
+Similarly, each fort $\mac T$-semiadjoins at most two forts, because otherwise we have a configuration represented by one of the other drawings in the same figure.